 Why we are convening this

-AIforPharma is being convened in 2026 because the structure of the conversation has changed and the existing rooms have not changed with it.
+AI for Pharma is being convened in 2026 because the structure of the conversation has changed and the existing rooms have not changed with it.
 Pharma trade associations were built for a different cadence and a different mandate.
 Tech conferences host a much larger and much less specific audience.
-Vendor user-group meetings host the function but never the regulator or the peer competitor.
-None of those rooms is wrong; none of them is the room a Head of Regulatory needs to be in when she is trying to deploy a generative AI system into her submission workflow next quarter.
+Vendor user-group meetings host the function but never the peer competitor who has already shipped it.
+None of those rooms is wrong; none of them is the room a Head of Sales Excellence needs to be in when she is trying to put a call-plan optimisation system into the field next quarter.

 We are convening because that specific room does not yet exist in India, because we have been having most of these conversations bilaterally for a year, and because the consortium model, three to four editions a year, single-day, single-room, by application, is the right size and the right cadence for the conversation that 2026 will turn out to need.